Managing Student Loans: Introduction

 - Forbearance or deferment

 - Modification of payment, including consolidation of loans

 - Challenge collection

-To get an overview of the programs available to you as you work toward repaying your loans, check out our article MANAGING STUDENT LOANS: YOUR OPTIONS IN A NUTSHELL.
+Get an overview of the programs available to you as you work toward repaying your loans.

 Not all relief programs are available to all borrowers.
-It depends in large part on what type of loan you have.
-For a primer on the different types of loans available to borrowers and how you can determine what type you may have, see our article MANAGING STUDENT LOANS: WHAT KIND OF LOANS DO YOU HAVE?
+It depends in large part on what type of loan you have, and there are different types of loans available to borrowers.

 You can get more information on the types of loans available and the programs you can use to obtain relief from federal loans at the Department of Education’s website.